BrooksConway/Homework3/README.md

 ### Final Submission
 Your final work should include:
 - Design Document
-- Calendar App (calendar.py & graphics.py)
+- BoardGame App (BoardGame.py & graphics.py)
+  - Submit a document with link to your replit project.
 - Events document